Tracking The Tropics: Nana makes landfall, watching for more development

 SAVANNAH, Ga.
-(WSAV) — Nana became a hurricane overnight and as of 5 AM Thursday, it is again a tropical storm as it heads on shore of Belize.
+(WSAV) — Nana became a hurricane overnight and as of 8 AM Thursday, it is again a tropical storm as it heads through Central America.

 Nana will continue to bring dangerous storm surge and tropical storm conditions along the coast of Belize Thursday.
 Nana is expected to drop as much as 10 inches of rain to parts of Belize.